FrederikHennecke/DeepLearning4NLP/README.md

 ##### Implementation

-We used the Hutchinson's unbiased estimator of the Hessian diagonal in our implementaion, which is to sample from the spherical Gaussian distribution.
+We used the Hutchinson's unbiased estimator of the Hessian diagonal in our implementation, which is to sample from the spherical Gaussian distribution.
 It can be activated in the training script by setting the `--optimizer` option to `sophiah`.
 The estimator can be used for all tasks including classification and regression, and requires only a Hessian vector product instead of the full Hessian matrix.
 It also has efficient implementation in PyTorch and JAX as mentioned in the original paper by H. Liu, et al. [Sophia: A Scalable Stochastic Second-order Optimizer for Language Model Pre-training](https://arxiv.org/pdf/2305.14342).

 ##### Experimental Results

-The implementation of Sophiah with additional inputs from Spacy did actually improve the performance for the QQP and STS tasks compared to the baseline AdamW, however it did not improve the SST task.
+The implementation of Sophiah with additional inputs from spaCy did actually improve the performance for the QQP and STS tasks compared to the baseline AdamW, however it did not improve the SST task.
 Running Sophiah without POS and NER tags, we observed that the convergence is slower than AdamW.

 ##### Explanation of Results